ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to find the average selling price for each product. average_price should be rounded to 2 decimal places.
 Return the result table in any order.

+17. Project Employees I

+Write an SQL query that reports the average experience years of all the employees for each project, rounded to 2 digits.
+Return the result table in any order.

+18. Percentage of Users Attended a Contest

+Write a solution to find the percentage of the users registered in each contest rounded to two decimals.
+Return the result table ordered by percentage in descending order.
+In case of a tie, order it by contest_id in ascending order.